 What if a small supplier offers the best electric prices?

-In April 2013, uSwitch carried out some research to determine whether or not consumers would be reluctant to switch to a small provider.
+uSwitch previously carried out research to determine whether or not consumers would be reluctant to switch to a small provider.
 We found that just under half of those signed up to a member of the big six - British Gas, EDF, E.ON, npower, ScottishPower and SSE – would contemplate changing to a smaller supplier.

-If despite this you remain concerned that the supplier which offers the best electricity prices could go out of business, don’t worry.
+If, despite this, you remain concerned that the supplier which offers the best electricity tariffs could go out of business, don’t worry.
 Should a supplier no longer be able to provide electricity for your household, energy regulator Ofgem has enacted certain rules to protect your home and you will be switched to a new supplier.

 So have no fear.
-You can compare electricity rates safe in the knowledge that you will be protected should a supplier become unable to provide you with energy.
+You can compare electricity tariffs safe in the knowledge that you will be protected should a supplier become unable to provide you with energy.

-Can uSwitch guarantee that I'll get the best electricity prices?
+Can uSwitch guarantee that I'll get the best energy prices?

-We adhere to Ofgem's Confidence Code, which means we are independent from electricity suppliers and provide a simple way to compare electricity rates, switch provider and find the best price.
+We adhere to Ofgem's Confidence Code, which means we voluntarily adhere to their code of practise and provide a simple way to compare electricity rates, switch provider and find the best price.

 Our customer care department is on hand to answer any questions you might have about running electric comparison searches and changing electricity providers.